Advice guide: Academic integrity and collusion

 You can access the guides here https://studenthub.city.ac.uk/help-and-support/improve-your-study-skills/guides

-There’s also a lot of information and guidance available through the Student Academic Development and Student Wellbeing Moodle course which can be accessed here http://tiny.cc/city-support
+There’s also a lot of information and guidance available through the CityReady and Academic Skills Moodle course which can be accessed here https://moodle4.city.ac.uk/course/view.php?id=5879

 You can find out how to contact the team for support here https://studenthub.city.ac.uk/help-and-support/improve-your-study-skills